intervene-EU-H2020/prspipe/README.md

 These steps have not yet been automated, but we will work on automating them in the future.
 Replace "{bbid}" with a suitable name in the steps below.

 1. Create folders `custom_input/genotypes/{bbid}` and `custom_input/phenotypes/{bbid}`
-3. Harmonize your genotype data with the HapMap3 (hm3) variants.
+3. The pipeline requires genotypes in plink format.
+Harmonize your genotype data with the HapMap3 (hm3) variants.
 The GenoPred script [Harmonisation_of_UKBB.R](https://github.com/intervene-EU-H2020/GenoPred/blob/1d5fddc6e6bf41c7ee94041f84ac91c1afd694fb/Scripts/Harmonisation_of_UKBB/Harmonisation_of_UKBB.R) illustrates these steps for the UK Biobank data.
 The script [hm3_harmoniser.R](https://github.com/intervene-EU-H2020/GenoPred/blob/1d5fddc6e6bf41c7ee94041f84ac91c1afd694fb/Scripts/hm3_harmoniser/hm3_harmoniser.R) can be used to harmonize plink-formatted genotype files with the hm3 variants.
 If you completed the [basic setup steps above](#basic-setup) successfully, the folder `resources/Geno_1KG` should contain harmonized genotype files with prefixes `1KGPhase3.w_hm3.chr...`.
 These can be used as the input for the `hm3_harmoniser.R` script (see the `--ref` parameter).
 > Note: If your genotype panel does not cover >90% of the hm3 variants, imputation might be required!
 4. Place per-chromosome harmonized plink-formated bim/bed/fam-files in  `custom_input/genotypes/{bbid}/`, name them `chr1.bed`,`chr2.bed`,...,`chr22.bed`.
 5. Place phenotype files in `custom_input/genotypes/{bbid}/`.
 Name them `{phenotype}.txt`, where {phenotype} should match the entries in the "name"-column of [`studies.tsv`](https://github.com/intervene-EU-H2020/prspipe/blob/091a9184130a05942840fab6bb3dc5ede59beb6e/config/studies_new.tsv), i.e `HbA1c.txt`, `BMI.txt`, `T2D.txt`, `Prostate_cancer.txt` and `Breast_cancer.txt`.
 These files should have 3 columns: The family ID, the individual ID, and the Phenotype value (see also [here](https://www.cog-genomics.org/plink/1.9/input#pheno)).

-Assuming you have downloaded pre-adjusted summary statistics, you can now perform hyper-parameter tuning (model selection) on your data.
+Assuming you have downloaded pre-adjusted summary statistics (`bash run.sh download_test_data`), you can now perform hyper-parameter tuning (model selection) on your data.
 Contact me (remo.monti@hpi.de) before trying to run the step below.

 ```
 bash run.sh --use-singularity all_get_best_models_ext